 - FAFSA FAQs (if you have a FAFSA question, leave it in our comments section and I’ll be sure to respond in the FAQs post!)

 Also, please note that you do NOT send the federal government all these documents.
-You use them to complete the FAFSA, which is the only document you send (by email or snail mail) to the federal government!
+You use them to complete the FAFSA, which is the only document you submit to the federal government!
+See the options on how to submit your FAFSA above.

 - Your Social Security Card